-Iowa star Caitlin Clark declares for WNBA Draft, will skip final season of college eligibility
+Iowa star Caitlin Clark declares for WNBA draft, will skip final season of college eligibility

-IOWA CITY, Iowa (AP) — Iowa's Caitlin Clark, who is on the verge of becoming the all-time NCAA scoring leader in college basketball, announced Thursday that she will will leave the Hawkeyes after this season and enter the WNBA Draft.
+Iowa star Caitlin Clark, who is on the verge of becoming the all-time NCAA scoring leader in college basketball, announced Thursday she will leave the Hawkeyes after this season and enter the WNBA draft.

-"While this season is far from over and we have a lot more goals to achieve, it will be my last one at Iowa," Clark wrote in a post on the X social media platform.
-She thanked her teammates, coaches and the thousands of fans who have packed arenas across the country to watch her and the sixth-ranked Hawkeyes.
+"While this season is far from over and we have a lot more goals to achieve, it will be my last one at Iowa," Clark wrote on social media.

-Clark emerged as a focal point for women's basketball, with her flashy play and 3-point shot, often from the on-court logo.
-Many players would have been benched for shooting from so far out, but Clark had the green light from her coach and she has delivered while also finding her teammates and hitting the boards.
+Clark has become the focal point of women’s basketball, with her flashy play and 3-point shot, often from the on-court logo.
+Many players would be benched for shooting from so far out, but Clark has the green light from her coach and has delivered while also finding her teammates and hitting the boards.

 The guard, with one more year of eligibility, became the all-time leading women's scorer in major college basketball by scoring 33 points to pass Lynette Woodard and post her 17th career triple-double in a 108-60 victory over Minnesota on Wednesday night.